derykmakgill/commonplace/_posts/2019-04-15-ogilvy-typeface.md

 ---
 layout: post
-title: David Ogilvy: stop obsessing about how your work looks
+title: David Ogilvy says stop obsessing about how your work looks
 ---

 >The drama belongs in what you say, not the typeface.